De donis conditionalibus: Background

 A form of entail has been known before the Norman feudal law had been domesticated in England.
 The common form was a grant "to the feoffee and the heirs of his body", by which limitation it was sought to prevent alienation from the lineage of the first purchaser.
 These grants were also known as feuda conditionata, because if the donee had no heirs of his body the estate reverted to the donor.
 This right of reversion was evaded by the interpretation that such a gift was a conditional fee, which enabled the donee, if he had an heir of the body born alive, to alienate the land, and consequently disinherit the issue and defeat the right of the donor.
 To remedy this the statute De donis conditionalibus was passed.

-The statute
+Provisions

 In 1285 the statute De donis conditionalibus enacted that in grants to a man and his heirs, the will of the donor as expressed in the grant should be followed.
 The donee should have no power to dispose of the land in any other way.
 After the donee's death, the land would be inherited by his heirs – or if he had no heirs, then by the donor or the donor's heirs.

 Since the passing of the statute, an estate given to a man and the heirs of his body has been known as an estate tail, or an estate in fee tail (feudum talliatum).
 The word tail is derived from the French tailler, to cut, the inheritance being by the statute cut down and confined to the heirs of the body.